 Update January 2021

 Bear Teddy is doing really well in his new home at Belitsa.
 Although Teddy is a very lively bear usually, he has slowed down in the past months due to the colder season.
-He is enjoying staying the short, cold days inside the den, only coming out to pick up some food before retreating back to his cosy den.
-The bear has also found a new favourite food - walnuts!
-We are expecting Teddy to be sleepy and quite for some time before he springs back into a lively active bear again in the spring.
+He is enjoying staying the short, cold days inside the den, and only coming out to pick up some food before retreating back to his cozy den.
+The bear has also found a new favorite food - walnuts!
+We are expecting Teddy to be sleepy and quiet for some time before he springs back into a lively active bear again in the spring.

 Stay tuned for his progress!